Design

 Japandi vs. Boho

 While Japandi and Boho do have many elements in common, they are extremely different.
 In terms of similarities, these two styles share the same focus on natural materials and rustic-style items, most notably wicker and rattan furniture; natural textiles in light colors; and the use of plants to create pockets of nature in a living space.
 But while Japandi is minimalist and tranquil, Boho is vibrant and often playful, featuring an eclectic blend of furniture and decorative objects.
-Finally, Boho style rooms often feature a series of bold patterns, whereas Japandi interior design usually highlights the beauty of natural materials and rarely features patterns other than the textures of wood grain, ceramic objects, or natural textiles.
+Finally, Boho style rooms often feature a series of bold patterns, whereas the Japandi interior design style usually highlights the beauty of natural materials and rarely features patterns other than the textures of wood grain, ceramic objects, or natural textiles.

 Japandi vs. Mid-Century Modern